davidchambers/tutor/README.md

   console.log card.mana_cost
   # => "{1}{B}"
   console.log card.text
-  # => "Search your library for a card and put that card into your hand.
-Then shuffle your library."
+  # => "Search your library for a card, put that card into your hand, then shuffle your library."
 ```

 #### Split cards